girlscript/winter-of-contributing/Web_Development/FrontEnd/Introduction_to_Typescript/Typescript_tutorial.md

 <ul>
 <li> npm install -g typescript
 <li> Your file should be XYZ.<b>ts</b> (ts-> typescript extension)
 <li> <b>tsc XYZ.ts</b> to run your file.
-It will automatically create a javascript file XYZ.js which can be render by browser as browser doesn't render TypeScript file.
+It will automatically create a javascript file XYZ.js which can be render by browser as browser doesn't render TypeScript file.You can google definetly if have any issue.

 </ul>
 </p>